jaredszajkowski/jaredszajkowski.github.io/content/post/reusable-extensible-python-functions-financial-data-analysis/index.md

     end : str
         End time in UTC.
     granularity : int
-        Time slice in seconds (e.g., 3600 for hourly candles).
+        Time slice in seconds (e.g., 60 for minute candles, 3600 for hourly candles, 86,400 for daily candles).

     Returns:
     --------